Tiniarz/TiniarzCoding/README.md

 ## Jay++ Support

-Tiniarz has native support for **Jay++**, a language created by [@jayprogrammerofficial](https://www.tiktok.com/@jayprogrammerofficial), released August 1st and built for coders under strict usage guidelines.
+TiniarzCoding has native support for **Jay++**, a language created by [@jayprogrammerofficial](https://www.tiktok.com/@jayprogrammerofficial), released August 1st and built for coders under strict usage guidelines.

 Jay++ was originally designed as a proprietary language for powering microcontrollers in custom phones.
 That plan changed: the language was made public and stripped of its microcontroller-powering layer.
 That capability is coming back in a separate language, **JayImpossible**, built to power both machines and microcontrollers, targeted for release around 2028–2030.
 For now, Jay++ is focused on powering terminals and apps.

-In Tiniarz, `.jpp` files get:
+In TiniarzCoding, `.jpp` files get:

 - A dedicated syntax highlighter (keywords, types, strings, numbers, comments)
 - Their own icon in the file tree and tabs, labeled **JAY**